justinfarrelldev/Thor-Game-Engine/README.md

 in the future it will likely have many more features.

 # Features
-**31st Oct, 2019**
+**1st Nov, 2019**
-- Can export games to a new webpage (.zip file with HTML file and scripts inside) with a single custom script included
+- Can export games to a new webpage (.zip file with HTML file and scripts inside) with multiple custom scripts included
 - Can test games inside of Thor's game window (left side) using the play button
 - Can use multiple custom scripts (Javascript) to control the game
 - Thor includes a few library functions which you can use to quickly develop new games (see below)

 # Update Notes
-**31st Oct, 2019**
+**1st Nov, 2019**
-- Added support for multiple scripts on build (in-engine support for multiple scripts is very limited and does not work most of the time - stick with the inline script)
+- Added support for multiple scripts on build, now fully functional in-editor and at build time.
+More options and better support coming soon.

 # How to Use Thor
 As of right now, Thor can work client-side correctly for testing out games.
 However, it cannot